vatpac-technology/pilot-procedures/docs/local-procedures/Class D/sunshinecoast.md

 --8<-- "includes/abbreviations.md"

 ## Airspace
-SU ADC is responsible for the Class D Airspace within the SU CTR and surrounding Class D airspace from `SFC` to `A035`.
+SU ADC is responsible for the Class D Airspace within the SU CTR and surrounding Class D airspace from `SFC` to `A045`.

+### Tower Closed Procedures
+When SU ADC is offline, the Class D airspace reverts to Class G. CTAF procedures apply.
+The Class C airspace from `A045` and above remains active and is administered by INL.

 ## Departures
 VFR aircraft should expect to depart via a visual departure, on track to their first tracking point.